What is Psychotherapeutic Counselling?

 If you are just starting out on your search for a counsellor, I have provided you with some information here about psychotherapeutic counselling.

-Because psychotherapeutic counselling entails working with underlying attachment and relational issues, sessions are at least weekly.
-As with depth psychotherapy, some people prefer to come more than once a week; this is always a joint decision between the client and the therapist.
-If the counselling is less than weekly, it is more than likely supportive counselling, not psychotherapeutic.
+Psychotherapeutic counsellors are akin to psychotherapists in many ways – they are trained to work in a similar depth-orientated way and the training will have a significant psychodynamic and psychoanalytic component.
+Because psychotherapeutic counselling entails working at depth with underlying attachment and relational issues, sessions are at least weekly, as they are with psychotherapy.
+Some people prefer to come more than once a week; this is always a joint decision between the client and the psychotherapeutic counsellor.

 The Psychotherapeutic Counselling and Intersubjective Psychotherapy College states,

 “Training as a psychotherapeutic counsellor can be a demanding process.
 Trainees are stretched to understand themselves at a deeper level.
 They learn and develop cognitive, emotional, attitudinal and behavioural skills.
-There is particular reference to learning how to establish and maintain the psychotherapeutic counselling relationship that is so important.”
+There is particular reference to learning how to establish and maintain the psychotherapeutic counselling relationship that is so important…Psychotherapeutic counsellors who can demonstrate that they have achieved UKCP standards for adult psychotherapy may be permitted to call themselves psychotherapists.”

-For those counsellors trained in therapeutically or psychotherapeutically orientated approaches – they are held to extremely high standards, have had rigorous training, extensive clinical supervision and personal therapeutic experience for the duration of their training (4 years of personal therapy).
+For those counsellors trained in psychotherapeutically orientated approaches – they are held to extremely high standards, have had rigorous training, extensive clinical supervision and personal psychotherapeutic counselling or psychotherapy for the duration of their training (160 hours of personal therapy).
 For the safety of those seeking counselling, it is essential for all therapists to have had their own therapy – you can read more about why in my article, Why your therapist should be in therapy.

 SHARE THIS JOURNAL